 Who we are and what we do

-Communic8te Bury.
-Is a charity for people who are deaf or hearing impaired.
+Communic8te Bury is a charity for people who are Deaf or have hearing loss

 Today our members enjoy a variety of social, educational and life skills training services at our club.
-It is our sincere wish that the services we provide our members will not only enrich their lives but allow greater integration between the deaf and hearing impaired communities and the community at large.
+It is our sincere wish that the services we provide our members will not only enrich their lives but allow greater integration between the deaf and the hearing loss communities and to the community at large.

 Work with us

-We have a volunteer recruitment procedure (please see relevant documents in the office) Volunteers are recruited through advertising, DO-IT and through REACH a volunteer recruitment organization.
+We have a volunteer recruitment procedure (For more information please see our dedicated volunteering page).
 There are role descriptions and hours required.

 History of Communic8te Bury

-Communic8te Bury started from humble beginnings in 1932 when a group of individuals and £100 started a small organization to serve the needs of the deaf in Bury.
+Communic8te Bury started from humble beginnings in 1932 when a group of individuals and £100 started a small organisation to serve the needs of the Deaf in Bury.
 In the early days of the Charity, the members worked energetically to grow the organisation.

 However, the society owes its presence and success to its first Treasurer Mrs. Ada Wallwork.
 During WWII the organisation lost the room it operated from to the Army who required the space.
 The organisation decided to relocate and took up permanent residence at its current site on Tenterden Street in 1948.
 Since that date, Communic8te Bury has been providing services and activities to both benefit and enhance the lives of people who are Deaf and those with hearing loss.

-Tenterden Street Resource Centre Today our society is run by a very small number of paid personnel and in excess of 7 trustees and about 24 volunteers.
-Our members enjoy a variety of social, educational and life skills training services from our Society.
-It is our sincere hope that the services we provide our members will not only enrich their lives but allow greater integration between the deaf and hearing impaired communities and the community at large.
+Today our society is run by a small number of paid personnel and trustees and volunteers.
+Our service users enjoy a variety of educational, assistance and recreational services.
+It is our sincere hope that the services we provide our service users will not only enrich their lives but allow greater integration between the Deaf and people with hearing loss communities and the community at large.

-The charity supports all deaf and hearing impaired people whatever their background and needs.
+The Charity supports Deaf and all people with hearing loss whatever their background and needs.

-The day-to-day operations of the business of the business are managed by Robert Quayle, he has been involved with the Charity for over 30 years and is well known in the Bury deaf community.
-He brings with him an innate understanding of the needs of the deaf as well as professional qualifications in business Management.
+The day-to-day operations of the business of are managed by Robert Quayle, he has been involved with the Charity for over 30 years and is well known in the Bury deaf community.
+He brings with him an innate understanding of the needs of the deaf as well as professional qualifications in Business Management.

 Our Approach and our goals

-Communic8te Bury is a charitable organisation that provides a variety of services, which aim to enhance the quality of life for people who are Deaf and those with a Hearing loss both Children and Adults.
+Communic8te Bury is a charitable organization that provides a variety of services, which aim to enhance the quality of life for people who are Deaf and those with a Hearing loss both Children and Adults.

-Objective: ‘The aims and objectives of the Charity shall be the welfare of the people who are deaf and those with a hearing loss of all ages (adults and children), to improve the quality of life, develop independence and promote positive perception of deafness by promoting inclusion, cohesion and equality and provide suitable facilities, opportunities and training to enhance the lives of the deaf and hearing impaired and their family, friends and carers.
+Objective: ‘The aims and objectives of the Charity shall be the welfare of the people who are deaf and those with a hearing loss of all ages (adults and children), to improve the quality of life, develop independence and to promote a positive perception of deafness by promoting inclusion, cohesion and equality and provide suitable facilities, opportunities and training to enhance the lives of the deaf and the lives of people with a hearing loss.
 We promote a positive perception of deafness.
 We are non-political and we believe social inclusion, full participation in society and individual choice are fundamental human rights.’

-These serve as guidelines for our conduct and behaviour as we work towards our vision.
+These serve as guidelines for our conduct and behavior as we work towards our vision.

 Empowerment – we seek to empower our users, staff and volunteers to achieve their potential.